SAP/openui5-docs/docs/OData_Operations_b54f789.md

 In either case, the values of the parameters are set using the model binding of the control, with no need to write any application code.

-Operation parameters can be set by calling the function `setParameter` on the operation binding, as shown in this example:
+Alternatively, operation parameters can be set by calling the function `setParameter` on the operation binding, as shown in this example:

 **Controller:**